Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

-Dr. Cathy: Kidney failure is diagnosed by blood work.
-High blood levels of BUN, creatinine and phosphorus indicate kidney failure.
-However, they do not diagnose the cause of the kidney failure.
+Kidney failure is diagnosed by blood work.
+High blood levels of blood urea nitrogen (BUN), creatinine, and phosphorus indicate kidney failure.
+However, they do not diagnose the cause of kidney failure.

 Western Medicine Diagnosis Protocols

-BUN stands for blood urea nitrogen; BUN and creatinine are the breakdown products of protein digestion.
-Phosphorus is a mineral, which should be excreted in the urine, along with all the extra BUN and creatinine..
+BUN and creatinine are the breakdown products of protein digestion.
+Phosphorus is a mineral that should be excreted in the urine, along with all the extra BUN and creatinine.

 When the kidneys do not function optimally, they lose what they should not and retain what they should not.
-This means the dog in kidney failure drinks more liquids and urinates more (loses what it should not), and therefore, and becomes toxic from the by-products of protein digestion (keeps what it should not).
+This means the dog in kidney failure drinks more liquids, urinates more (loses what it should not), and becomes toxic from the by-products of protein digestion (keeps what it should not).

 Here is a crazy thing about blood testing for kidney/renal disease: it’s not until almost 75% of the kidneys are no longer functioning that changes in the bloodwork are noticeable.
-This means blood tests to screen for kidney diseases are unreliable at early stages of the illness.
+This means blood tests to screen for kidney diseases are unreliable during the early stages of the illness.

-Depending on the cause of kidney failure, extra protein in the urine can mean the kidneys are failing and that can be detected earlier than changes in the bloodwork.
-However, bladder infections and several other health issues can also cause protein in the urine, so that test must be interpreted carefully.
+Depending on the cause of kidney failure, extra protein in the urine can mean the kidneys are failing, and that can be detected earlier than changes in the bloodwork.
+However, bladder infections and several other health issues can also cause protein in the urine, so the test must be interpreted carefully.

 Benefit of Traditional Chinese Veterinary Medicine

-An interesting thing about Traditional Chinese Veterinary Medicine (TCVM) is kidney insufficiency can be detected long before changes are seen in the blood or urine.
+An interesting thing about Traditional Chinese Veterinary Medicine (TCVM) is that it shows us that kidney insufficiency can be detected long before changes are seen in the blood or urine.
 As a dog ages, Chinese medicine assumes the kidneys are aging, and this can be measured by astute practitioners of TCVM who diagnose illness with accurate pulse analysis.
-Therefore, long before a possible kidney failure patient becomes ill, Chinese medicine can detect and treat the condition earlier than conventional western medicine can.
+Therefore, long before a possible kidney failure patient becomes ill, Chinese medicine can detect and treat the condition earlier than conventional Western medicine can.

 What treatment options are available?